zrlxkai/FoodCounsel/README.md

 ## Description

 Food Wastage is a complex issue and has been a serious problem globally.
-This website is created by us to o visualize the data regarding food wastage to raise awareness regarding the gravity it holds.
+This website is created by us to visualize the data regarding food wastage to raise awareness regarding the gravity it holds.

 ### Dependency
 * library(shiny)